-All lotteries are unlawful unless they are run in accordance with an operating licence issued by the Gambling Commission or it is an 'exempt' lottery as defined by the Act.

-One of those exemptions is in respect of what are termed "small societies lotteries" and the Council is responsible for registering these 'small' lotteries.
+All lotteries are unlawful unless they are run in accordance with an operating licence issued by the Gambling Commission or it is an "exempt" lottery as defined by the Act.
+One of those exemptions is in respect of what are termed "small societies lotteries" and the Licensing Authority is responsible for registering these "small" lotteries.

-A society will be allowed to register with the Council if it is a 'non-commercial' lottery, in other words, it is established and conducted:
+A society will be allowed to register with the Licensing Authority if it is a "noncommercial" lottery, in other words, it is established and conducted:

-- for charitable purposes; - for the purpose of enabling participation in, or of supporting, sport, athletic or a cultural activity; or - any other non-commercial purpose other than for private gain.
+- for charitable purposes - for the purpose of enabling participation in, or of supporting, sport, athletic or a cultural activity; or - for any other non-commercial purpose, other than for private gain

-The Council maintains a register of small societies lotteries.
-Please contact the licensing team for further information by telephone to (0121) 569 6744 or by e mail: Licensing Team@sandwell.gov.uk
+The Licensing Authority maintains a register of small societies lotteries.
+Please contact the licensing team for further information by telephone 0121 569 6744 or by email to licensing_team@sandwell.gov.uk

-The Gambling Commission has strengthened its Guidance to licensing authorities as a result of some small society lotteries avoiding applying for an operating licence from the Commission by obtaining 2 or more registrations with the same or different licensing authorities.
+The Gambling Commission has strengthened its guidance to licensing authorities as a result of some small society lotteries avoiding applying for an operating licence from the Commission by obtaining 2 or more registrations with the same or different licensing authorities.